mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Sometimes the public/private classification applies in a row-wise way.
 (e.g. some [constraint](#constraints) data is private.)

-To find out if a table is public, the [documentation](https://nemweb.com.au/Reports/Current/MMSDataModelReport/Electricity/Electricity%20Data%20Model%20Report.htm) for each table should say.
+To find out if a table is public, check the [documentation](https://nemweb.com.au/Reports/Current/MMSDataModelReport/Electricity/Electricity%20Data%20Model%20Report.htm) for that table.
 You can also check [the list of monthly MMSDM files](https://www.nemweb.com.au/Data_Archive/Wholesale_Electricity/MMSDM/2025/MMSDM_2025_09/MMSDM_Historical_Data_SQLLoader/DATA/).

 Sometimes columns are always empty.
 This could be because they have been deprecated, or maybe they will be populated in the future.
-Sometimes you just need to look at the actual data to find out if its empty.
+Sometimes you just need to look at the actual data to find out if it is empty.

 Sometimes data is just missing for one table for one month.
 (It may be present for the prior and subsequent month.)
 Different tables only go back historically to different starting points.
-This may be because that is what AEMO decided to publish.
-It may also be because that is when the relevant rules or schema changed.
+This may be because that is when the relevant rules or schema changed.

 If you cannot find data for a particular generator, that may be because it is [non-scheduled](#scheduled-vs-non-scheduled).